Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Astrophysical constraints on the DM parameter space

 All three scores were normalized and combined using fixed weights (30\% voting, 40\% likelihood, and 30\% KDE) to yield a final ranking for each model.
 The filtered dataset, consisting of observationally consistent EoS models and their full mass-radius curves, was saved for statistical analyses.
 The above scheme was chosen to balance strict constraint satisfaction with quantitative goodness-of-fit (likelihood, KDE).
 This ensures that both binary agreement and statistical proximity are reflected in the scoring.
 Reasonable variations of these weights yield consistent trends, confirming the robustness of the filtering scheme.

 Figure~\ref{fig:posterior_mx_qf} presents the score-weighted probability distributions for the DM particle mass $m_\chi$ (left panel) and the DM Fermi momentum $q_f$ (right panel), obtained from the subset of NS models constructed using EoS1 that satisfy all astrophysical constraints under the filtering scheme, including HESS and PSR J0614-3329.
+These histograms represent the marginalized posterior probabilities for each parameter individually, meaning the distributions correspond to the projection of the valid two--dimensional parameter space onto a single axis.
+Consequently, a high probability density for a specific value does not imply that all corresponding pairings in the $(m_\chi, q_f)$ plane are physically valid; the allowed joint parameter space is strictly constrained by the exclusion regions shown in Figure~\ref{mr}.
 The left panel shows that the distribution for $m_\chi$ spans a broad range, with a relatively flat profile between approximately 200 and 700\,GeV, and a peak centered at $m_\chi = 466\,\mathrm{GeV}$.
 The 90\% credible interval extends from 101\,GeV to 949\,GeV ($^{+483}_{-365}\,\mathrm{GeV}$), indicating that while intermediate-mass DM particles are mildly preferred, the data remain consistent with a wide range of values.
 The shape of the distribution, with a slow fall-off at higher masses, reflects the intrinsic degeneracy in the particle mass when constrained by NS observables.

 The right panel displays a much more sharply peaked distribution for $q_f$, with a best-fit value of $q_f = 0.034$ and a 90\% credible interval of $^{+0.020}_{-0.012}$.
 The distribution rises steeply near $q_f \sim 0.02$, peaks at approximately $q_f \sim 0.034$, and declines gradually toward the upper bound of the scanned range.
 This asymmetry suggests a preference for a small but non-zero DM-admixture in NSs, while disfavoring both very low and high values.
 The narrow width of the distribution indicates that $q_f$ is more tightly constrained than $m_\chi$, especially in the context of stiff EoS, which are capable of supporting high-mass NS configurations.
 These results identify the region of the DM parameter space that are most consistent with the NS observations when evaluated using stiff EoS.
 The combination of constraint filtering and physically motivated EoS models leads to a clear preference for moderate-mass DM particles and low DM fractions that still impact the macroscopic structure of NSs.
 In Table~\ref{tab:EoS_median_ci_block}, we report the medians and 90\% confidence intervals (CIs) of key observables for the soft and stiff EoS models.
 For the soft EoS, the maximum mass is $2.24\,M_\odot$ with a radius of $11.19$ km, while the stiff EoS yields a higher $M_{\max}=2.43\,M_\odot$ and $R_{\max}=11.47$ km.
 Radii at benchmark masses ($0.77\,M_\odot$, $1.4\,M_\odot$, and $2.08\,M_\odot$) and the tidal deformability at $1.4\,M_\odot$ show the same trend: the stiff EoS consistently predicts larger values, with $\Lambda_{1.4}=466$ compared to $379$ for the soft case.